 This is the first level of functional testing where the application is tested as a whole.
 The goal at this level is to evaluate systems compatibility with the outlined requirements and to see that it meets the anticipated quality standards.
-Performed by a knowledgeable and specialized testing team, system testing plays an essential role in software development life cycle.
+Performed by a knowledgeable and specialized testing team, system testing plays an essential role in the software development life cycle.

 Performed whenever a change is made in a software application, regression testing helps in verifying that a fixed bug or error has not resulted in another functionality error or business rule violation.
 It makes sure that no new bugs or defects are uncovered due to minor or major modifications in the application.
 Other features of regression testing are:

-The most important type of testing, Acceptance testing or User Acceptance Testing, is conducted by Quality Assurance Team to check whether the application meets the intended specifications and satisfies clients requirements.
-Acceptance testing allows the tester to check for any undetected bugs, which can crash the system in future.
+The most important type of testing, Acceptance testing or User Acceptance Testing, is conducted by the Quality Assurance Team to check whether the application meets the intended specifications and satisfies clients requirements.
+Acceptance testing allows the tester to check for any undetected bugs, which can crash the system in the future.
 Once acceptance testing is accomplished successfully the application becomes suitable for release.

 Alpha testing is carried out to ensure that the product is of good quality and also to prepare the system for Beta testing.
 Here, testers look into the quality as well as the engineering aspect of the developed application.
 Alpha testing is performed towards the end of the software development cycle, where the system is tested as a whole.
-Furthermore, this test is stimulated by potential user or an independent test team at the developer’s site.
+Furthermore, this test is stimulated by a potential user or an independent test team at the developer’s site.

 Field testing or Beta testing is executed once the Alpha testing is successfully performed.
-In beta testing, the test is carried out in “real world” scenario, wherein the application is tested by people/users who will actually use the product.
-As beta testing is implemented before the release of the product, it is also known pre-release testing.
+In beta testing, the test is carried out in a “real world” scenario, wherein the application is tested by people/users who will actually use the product.
+As beta testing is implemented before the release of the product, it is also known as pre-release testing.
 Other important features of beta testing are:

 In non-functional testing, the attributes that may not be related to a specific function or user action of the software are tested.
-Non-functional testing involves testing of a software from the requirements which are non-functional in nature but important, such as performance, security user interface and more.
+Non-functional testing involves testing of software from the requirements which are non-functional in nature but important, such as performance, security user interface and more.
 Some of the significant non-functional testing techniques are:

 This is one of the most important and mandatory non-functional testing technique, which is generally executed to determine how a system or sub-system performs in terms of responsiveness and stability under a particular work load.
 Performance testing is mostly used to identify bottlenecks or performance issues rather than finding bugs in the software.
 Moreover, it can also serve to measure, validate or verify other quality attributes of the system, such as scalability, reliability, and resource usage.
 Performance testing can either be qualitative or quantitative, and can be divided into two categories: